 Proposition 2 shows the effect of the model on the overall distribution of wages.
 From this proposition, we should expect higher wage dispersion in a labor search setting with subjective beliefs than in a labor search setting with perfect information.
-We find that this is the case and discuss our results in Section 5.3.
+We discuss this implication further in Section 5.3.